revilowaldow/BITC/Sessions/2026/This is your ~Life~ Wizard.md

 Made a friend of a faction
 	Freedom City Ninjas
+	Warned a group about an upcoming border skirmish with Chineria, avoided bloodshed

 You fell in love or got married
 	 Use the merged individual